VidathD/AL/AL.md

 > Vidath Dissanayake | Sri Lanka

-Notes about GCE A/L ICT.
+Notes about GCE A/L subjects.